zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-merge.md

 PermaID: 1000200
 Title: Dapper Plus Bulk Merge - Learn how to upsert multiple rows
 MetaDescription: Unlock the power of Dapper Plus with the BulkMerge method to insert or update multiple rows from a table.
 Learn how to use the simplest and fastest way to upsert rows from a database table without writing any SQL.
-LastMod: 2023-02-26
+LastMod: 2023-10-21
 ---

 # Dapper Plus Bulk Merge: Discover how to upsert multiple rows

 ## Description

 Dapper Plus is a 3rd party library that offers some very useful extensions to Dapper.
-One of these extensions is the `BulkMerge` method that can be used to merge an object into the database, similar to an `UPSERT` operation.
+One of these extensions is the [BulkMerge](https://dapper-plus.net/bulk-merge) method that can be used to merge an object into the database, similar to an `UPSERT` operation.

  - UPSERT refers to operations that update or insert data into a database table.
  - If the row already exists in the table, then it is updated.